lucasjct/bruno-api-testing/README.md

 ## Product Area

-With tools like Bruno, we can test functionality, business rules, and expected responses, and use this information in prototypes.
+With tools like Bruno, we can test functionality, business rules, and expected responses, assertions, and use this information in prototypes.
 But it can be possible if we have good documentation.
-Then, we can write descriptions for each request, Bruno accepting markdown.
+Then, we can write descriptions for each request, because Bruno has accepted markdown.

 Example in the UI: